 Each state has a different requirement.
 In Iowa, for example, you must try to locate ex-employees from July through September and send in your report no later than November 1.

 Begin by doing a search on "escheat" and your state name.
-Or you can look on the website of your state treasurer, department of revenue, or tax agency to find information.
-Bizfilings has a list of unclaimed property laws by state.
-Remember, each state has different requirements.
+Or you can check the website of the National Association of Unclaimed Property Administrators (NAUPA); they have a web page showing each state's unclaimed property section.

 Establish a Procedure for Dealing with Unclaimed Paychecks

 - Set a "to do" note on your payroll calendar for the end of each year and run a report that shows the information for each paycheck.
 Tag the paychecks that have not been cashed.

 - Then, send out the certified letters.

 - Finally, follow your state's requirements for returning unclaimed paychecks for those ex-employees who haven't cashed checks.